jmgore75/PracticalML/RandomForests.md

 Most machine learning algorithms will require you to preprocess your data by converting it to a numeric form and often scaling it to a tractable range.
 Decision trees are an exception: the features can be categorical, discrete, or continuous in any range.

-A decision tree can describe any given set of data perfectly if allowed sufficient depth.
+A decision tree can describe any given set of data almost perfectly if allowed sufficient depth.
 Consequently, they have a bad tendency to overfit in a way that is difficult to avoid.

 A decision tree only ever considers one feature at a time.
 It cannot model mathematical relationships between features, and thus cannot generalize well to border cases.
 Plotting the map of a decision tree is disturbingly square.